 We’ll walk you through the same basic SEO elements you’ve undoubtedly read about countless times before, but address their application for an ecommerce store.
 These practical SEO tips will help you significantly increase your new customers and online sales by making it easier to reach your target audience without spending a dime on PPC advertising.

-More so than any other type of business, information architecture (IA) and site architecture are critical for ecommerce sites.
-Information architecture helps you form your main navigation.
+Category-based information architecture (IA) and site architecture are critical for ecommerce sites, and this IA should inform your main navigation.

 Online users have no patience.
 If they can’t find what they’re looking for quickly, they’ll bounce back to the search results and try the next site in the search results.

 Pull from a usability best practice — have direct conversations with existing customers.
-Ask them how they’d describe your products or services, or how they searched for your business to begin with.
+Ask them how they’d describe your products or services, how they mentally categorize your offerings, or how they searched for your business to begin with.
+Their input will help you understand the language your customers are using, and how they think about your products or services.

 Next, complete keyword research.
 Keep in mind a handful of responses can be very helpful for gaining insights, but they may not reflect the broader market.
 Spot check search volume for keywords using the language your customers use, the language you would use, and be open to discovering additional ways the market overall searches for your products/services.